mlacayoemery/somanalyst/doc/sphinx/source/arcgis/tutorial.rst

 .. figure:: ../../_images/tutorial.png

 The large map shows the trajectory of each state across the SOM over time with a base of the U-matrix, a measure of distortion.
 The trajectories are color coded by census division, which are shown in the lower right.
-The other frames show the component plane, the value for one variable across the entire SOM.
+The other frames contain several component planes, each showing the neuron weights for one variable across the entire SOM.